EnergyModelsX/EnergyModelsCO2.jl/docs/src/index.md

 2. a `Storage` node [`CO2Storage`](@ref),
 3. a `Network` node [`RefNetworkNodeRetrofit`](@ref) to which CCS can be retrofitted, and
 4. a `Network` node [`CCSRetroFit`](@ref) that corresponds to the unit that captures CCS.

+The new introduced node types are also documented on the individual node pages.

 ## Developed nodes